grimme-lab/xtb-python/README.rst

    git submodule update --init

-The project is build with meson, the exact dependencies are defined by the ``xtb`` project, in summary it requires a Fortran and a C compiler as well as a linear algebra backend.
+The project is built with meson; the exact dependencies are defined by the ``xtb`` project.
+In summary it requires a Fortran and a C compiler as well as a linear algebra backend.
 Make yourself familiar with building ``xtb`` first!

-Additionally this project requires a development version of Python installed.
+This project requires a development version of Python installed.
-Also ensure that you have the ``numpy`` and ``cffi`` packages installed, configure the build of the extension with:
+Also, ensure that you have the ``numpy`` and ``cffi`` packages installed, configure the build of the extension with:

 .. code::

-   meson setup build --prefix=$PWD ninja -C build install
+   meson setup build --prefix=$PWD ninja -C build install -v

+By default, the build will use ``'python3'``.
-If you have several versions of Python installed you can point meson with the ``-Dpy=<version>`` option to the correct one.
+If you have several versions of Python installed, you can point meson to the correct one using the ``-Dpy=<version>`` option.
 This will create the CFFI extension ``_libxtb`` and place it in the ``xtb`` directory.

-In case meson fails to configure or build, check the options for ``-Dla_backed`` and ``-Dopenmp`` which are passed to the ``xtb`` subproject.
+In case meson fails to configure or build, check the options for ``-Dla_backend`` and ``-Dopenmp`` which are passed to the ``xtb`` subproject.
 For more information on the build with meson, follow the guide in the ``xtb`` repository `here <https://github.com/grimme-lab/xtb/blob/HEAD/meson/README.adoc>`_.